Milan: Universities

-University of Milano-Bicocca, established in 1998 is the city's newest institution of higher education in science and technology.
-Built over a once industrial area, today enrolls more than 30,000 students, of which more than 60% are females.
-As its older parent institute, it is one of the most sought-after location for medical students.
+The University of Milano-Bicocca, established in 1998, is the city's newest institution of higher education in science and technology.
+Built over a once industrial area, today it enrolls more than 30,000 students, of whom more than 60% are female.
+As its older parent institute, it is one of the most sought-after locations for medical students.
+It ranked 82nd among over 300 young colleges in the 2020 Times Higher Education World University Rankings.

-The Polytechnic University of Milan is the city's oldest university, founded in 1863.
-With over 40,000 students, it is the largest technical university in Italy.

 Catholic University of the Sacred Heart is the largest private teaching university in Europe and the largest Catholic University in the world with 42,000 enrolled students.
+Agostino Gemelli University Polyclinic serves as the teaching hospital for the medical school of the Università Cattolica del Sacro Cuore and owes its name to the university founder, the Franciscan friar, physician and psychologist Agostino Gemelli.

 Bocconi University is a private management and finance university established in 1902, ranking as the best university in Italy in its fields, and as one of the best in the world.
-In 2020, QS World University Rankings (viewed as one of the three most-widely read university rankings in the world) ranked the university 7th worldwide and 3rd in Europe in business and management studies, as well as 1st in economics and econometrics outside the U.S. and the U.K.

-The Financial Times ranked it the sixth best business school in Europe in 2018.
-Bocconi University also ranks as the 5th best 1 year MBA course in the world, according to the Forbes 2017 ranking.
+In 2020, QS World University Rankings ranked the university seventh worldwide and third in Europe in business and management studies, as well as first in economics and econometrics outside the US and the UK.
+Financial Times ranked it the sixth-best business school in Europe in 2018.
+Bocconi University also ranks as the fifth-best one-year MBA course in the world, according to the Forbes 2017 ranking.

 Vita-Salute San Raffaele University is a private teaching medical university linked to the San Raffaele Hospital.

 University Institute of Languages and Communication (also known as "University IULM") is a private teaching university established in 1968, later renamed from its original name "University Institute of Languages of Milan", becoming first Italian university offering courses on public relations; later it became a point of reference also for business communication; media and advertising; translation and interpreting; communication in culture and arts markets, tourism and fashion.